abahmanem/near-node-setup-shardnet/challenge-7/README.md

   We can also add filter to the online chart.

- ## sfsdf
+ ### Thoughts on STAKE_DISTRIBUTION_DECENTRALIZATION chart

  This chart shows that one of the trilemas that the POS blockchain tries to solve is broken:Decentralization.

- few nodes have more than 80% of the total stake.
+ A few nodes have more than 80% of the total stake.

  If they go offline at the same time, the network may broke and this is not healthy for the netowrk.